ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 allowed
 """""""

-Optional property which specifies whether or not the Playbook app can retry its execution.
+Optional property that specifies whether or not the Playbook App can retry its execution

 defaultDelayMinutes
 """""""""""""""""""

-Optional property which specifies the number of minutes between each new retry in case of failure.
-This property assumes that the ``allowed`` property is set true to allow the app to retry.
+Optional property that specifies the number of minutes between each new retry in case of failure.
+This property assumes that the ``allowed`` property is set **true** to allow the App to retry.

 defaultMaxRetries
 """""""""""""""""

-Optional property which specifies the maximum number of times the Playbook app can retry in case of failure.
-This property assumes that the ``allowed`` property is set true to allow the app to retry.
+Optional property that specifies the maximum number of times the Playbook App can retry in case of failure.
+This property assumes that the ``allowed`` property is set **true** to allow the app to retry

 Variable Expression
 -------------------

-The variable-expression feature enables developers to reference "$" style variables in the **install.json** file and have the ThreatConnect platform resolve the values when displayed in the Job Wizard or Spaces configuration dialog box.
+The variable-expression feature enables developers to reference **$** style variables in the **install.json** file and have the ThreatConnect platform resolve the values when displayed in the Job Wizard or Spaces Configuration dialog box.
 The external-variables component can go one step further by resolving the value at the time a Job executes.
 Variable expressions are allowed only in the **params** section of the **install.json** file.